Call us today!

 Printable version

-Key One: Identify your core values – What are those non-negotiables that are really important to you?
+Key One: Identify your core values.What are the non-negotiables that are really important to you?
 It’s worth investing some time to define your personal values.
-Unless what you’re doing lines up with your core values, there will always be an inner struggle, and temptations to become sidetracked may be overwhelming and make efficiency impossible to achieve!
+Unless what you’re doing lines up with those values, there’ll always be an inner struggle.

 Beware of self-imposed limitations, and accept the reality that you can’t do everything or please everyone.

+Key Four: Be aware of your barriers and weaknesses.
+Be alert to any little habits that might trip you up along the way.
+Do you tend to overbook your time?
+Say “yes” to requests you should decline?
 Procrastinate in certain areas?
 Rationalize self-defeating behaviors?
 Fail to make and/or stick with your plan?
-Being sensitive to your areas of weakness is a healthy first step to dealing with them.
+Being sensitive to your areas of weakness is a healthy first step to overcome them.

-Key Seven: Learn from your past and plan for your future – Evaluate how you’ve been spending your time.
+Key Seven: Learn from your past and plan for your future.Evaluate how you’ve been spending your time.
 For several days, keep a record of exactly how you use your time.
-On this basis, identify your most productive activities, your time wasters and areas where you can ‘cut the fat.’
+Identify your most productive activities, your time wasters and areas where you can ‘cut the fat.’

 A = Absolutely imperative that this get done today